 he Pantex Groundwater Resource Conservation and Recovery Act Facility Investigation Report identified impacts to perched groundwater that require corrective action.
 The Pantex Site Wide Human Health Risk Assessment found that perched groundwater underneath the Pantex Plant contains high explosives and other constituents that could migrate over time to the Ogallala Aquifer, the main drinking water source for the area.
 A Record of Decision (ROD) was issued in 2008 with concurrence of the Environmental Protection Agency (EPA) and Texas Commission on Environmental Quality (TCEQ) to address cleanup of the legacy contamination at the Pantex Plant.
 The Selected Remedy for perched groundwater is a combination of extraction and treatment in areas with greater than 15 feet of saturation and in situ treatment in the thinner areas.
+Pantex currently operates four in situ bioremediation systems to cleanup groundwater plumes.

 The area of primary concern for in situ treatment is in the area southeast of the main Plant on the adjacent Texas Tech University property.
 The fine-grained zone prevents vertical migration in most areas, but becomes thinner and more permeable in the southeast, so migration to the Ogallala Aquifer is more probable there.
-The area to the southeast also has thin saturated thickness so pump and treat technology is not a viable option in portions of that area.
-Another area to the southeast was identified after the first Five-Year Review where it was noted that the area was not under control of the pump and treat system and the high explosive plume was continuing to migrate to the southeast.
-Another area identified for cleanup is located south of Zone 11 on Pantex property and is a concern for migration offsite to the Texas Tech University property.
+The area to the southeast also has thin saturation so pump and treat technology is not a viable option in that area.
+Another area to the southeast was noted after the first Five-Year Review as not being under control of the pump and treat system, so the high explosive plume was continuing to migrate to the southeast.
+Another area identified for cleanup is located south of Zone 11 on Pantex property and presents a concern for migration offsite to the Texas Tech University property.
+In 2023, the four operating ISB systems consisted of 218 active ISB injection wells, 44 ISB extraction wells (RECnamed wells in figures), 15 treatment zone monitoring (TZM) wells, and 17 in-situ performance-monitoring (ISPM) wells.

-To address the areas of concern, Pantex operates four in situ bioremediation (ISB) systems currently consisting of 230 injection wells and 18 downgradient wells to monitor the effectiveness of the treatment zone.
 The Southeast ISB was installed in the southeast area of the plume on Texas Tech property where the fine-grained zone is more permeable.
 The Southeast ISB Extension was installed at the southeast property boundary east of FM 2373 to prevent further offsite movement of the perched groundwater plumes.
 The Offsite ISB began installation in 2020 to cleanup plumes that have moved offsite.
 The Zone 11 ISB was installed to intercept contaminants moving towards Texas Tech University property to the south and to address multiple contaminants that are treatable with ISB technology.

-Plume Boundary and Groundwater Remedies, 2022
+Plume Boundary and Groundwater Remedies, 2023